 12 Reasons Why You’re Not Losing Weight While Breastfeeding

-As a new mom, you might be wondering, “if I’m nursing, why am I not losing weight while breastfeeding?”
+As a new mom, you might wonder, “If I’m nursing, why am I not losing weight while breastfeeding?”

-There are a number of reasons that you might not be losing the extra weight from pregnancy while you are breastfeeding that can be attributed to stress hormones, activity level, caloric intake, needing to maintain a healthy diet, and even lack of sleep.
+You might not be losing the extra weight from pregnancy while breastfeeding, including stress hormones, activity level, caloric intake, the need to maintain a healthy diet, and even a lack of sleep.

 I’ll walk you through the 12 reasons you might be holding on to extra pounds as a nursing mom with a new baby.